Weekend in the Berkshires

 Day Two

 Out-of-town visitors can wake up to a stunning view at The Guest House at Field Farm.
 But even if you’re staying elsewhere, spend the morning hiking around the property, while taking in art and nature.
-After lunch in one of the many surrounding towns, make your way further North to Mountain Meadow Preserve.
+After lunch in one of the many surrounding towns, make your way back South to the William Cullen Bryant Homestead.

-After most of the morning and early afternoon spent exploring, make your way over to North Adams to visit some world-class museums and grab a bite to eat.
+After most of the morning and early afternoon spent exploring, make your way over to Pittsfield to visit some amazing museums and grab a bite to eat.

 Join the Trustees